MazenS0liman/XTimesBetter-Clinic/README.md

 ### Submitting Changes
 1. Push your changes to your forked repository.
-2. Create a pull request from your branch to the main repository's Sprint3 branch.
+2. Create a pull request from your branch to the main repository's Final_Sprint branch.

 ### Reporting Issues